aziz-ayed/pfs_baselines/README.md

 ## Citation

-If you use this code, please cite the relevant MIL and survival analysis works, and acknowledge this repository.
+If you use this code, please cite the relevant MIL and survival analysis works, and acknowledge the github repository.

 ---